Rhizi/rhizi/README.md

 - avoid using browser-specific CSS directives when hand-writing CSS code

 ## Neo4J DB management
+- Clean Neo4J instances are auto-initialized by the rhizi server
-- to reset the DB:
+- to reset the DB manually:
  $ neo4j-shell -file res/neo4j/reset-db__clean.cypher
-- then to add a single test link:
- $ neo4j-shell -file res/neo4j/reset-db__single_link.cypher

 ## Running server tests
 Test code makes use of Python's unittest - run by invoking them with python,